-Data is a major part of many big brands’ success.
+Data is a significant part of many big brands’ success.
 Customer data makes it easy to understand user behavior, and this information is used for sales and marketing purposes.

-The collected data needs to be well managed if a company is to gain valuable insights and improve its competitive performance.
-But the tags you integrate into your website to track user behavior can be difficult to keep in order.
+The collected data needs to be well managed if a company gains valuable insights and improves its competitive performance.
+But the tags you integrate into your website to track user behavior can be challenging to keep in order.
 Implementing tag management is key to ensuring your tags are performing optimally.